US $23.26 million

-The International Foundation for Electoral Systems works hand in hand with the International Boundaries and Electoral Commission to implement the progressive electoral reforms envisioned in the 2010 Kenya Constitution.
+The Kenya Election and Political Process Strengthening Program works hand in hand with the International Boundaries and Electoral Commission to implement the progressive electoral reforms envisioned in the 2010 Kenya Constitution.
 This includes election-related regulations, voter education, dispute resolution and the use of technology systems.
-The foundation has supported the Office of the Registrar of Political Parties in developing nomination and ballot production software to replace the previous manual system.
+The Program supported the Office of the Registrar of Political Parties to develop nomination and ballot production software to replace the previous manual system.

-The National Democratic Institute is working with political parties to recruit and promote women, youth, and other marginalized groups into the party decision-making processes and develop issue-based platforms.
-Through a Leadership and Campaign Academy women and youth are groomed to assume more active roles in the parties, many standing for their party’s nomination as candidates.
-People with disabilities attended the academy with support from the Norwegian Ministry of Foreign Affairs.
+The Kenya Election and Political Process Strengthening Program worked with political parties to recruit and promote women, youth, and other marginalized groups into the party decision-making processes and develop issue-based platforms.
+The Program encouraged participation in a Leadership and Campaign Academy that helped women and youth take more active roles in the parties, many standing for their party’s nomination as candidates.
+People with disabilities attended the Academy with support from the Norwegian Ministry of Foreign Affairs.

 The Program also promotes electoral accountability through domestic observation and empowers citizens through civic education.
-The program provides training and tools to civil society leaders who in turn encourage public participation and active engagement of citizens at membership meetings and community forums.
+The Program provides training and tools to civil society leaders who in turn encourage public participation and active engagement of citizens at membership meetings and community forums.

 Michael Yard, Chief of Party, International Foundation for Electoral Systems